 Third Party Administrator (TPA).
 Carlton invited Philip to re-join him at ACS to develop the computer systems for ACS.

 Around 1990, Carlton began Self-Funding Actuarial Services, Inc. (SFA), developing it into a very successful business that provides actuarial services for self-funded plans.
 In 2007, Carlton asked Philip to join him again; this time to automate the actuarial processes that Carl had been doing manually and to become an apprentice to his actuarial consulting.
 In 2015,

 Phil bought SFA from Carl and they worked together to make a smooth transfer of responsibility.

 His wife Cindy and their two creative and mathematically-minded twins live in Winston Salem NC.
-In his spare time, he is an avid carpenter, golfer, yogurt maker and student of the ancient Chinese game of “Go”.
+In his spare time, he is an avid carpenter, tennis player and chess player.